lumentut/ng-ripple-module/README.md

 </button>
 ```
 <br>
 It works!
-Don't be pessimistic.
 God Bless You  :)

 <br>
-<i>"The butter has melting.
-Take up your Angular shield, sharpen your Typescript sword.
-There will be a great battle ahead!" -- yohanes.o.L</i>

 <br>